vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

-If the request contains a malformed ECID option, such as CLIENT-IDENTIFIER not correctly matching the length of described by OPTION-LENGTH and IDENTIFIER-TYPE, the resolver SHOULD reply with DNS rcode FORMERR.
+If the request contains a malformed ECID option, such as CLIENT-IDENTIFIER not correctly matching the length of described by OPTION-LENGTH and ECID-DOMAIN, the resolver SHOULD reply with DNS rcode FORMERR.

-If the resolver by policy does not respond to requests that are lacking ECID of the appropriate IDENTIFIER-TYPE, it SHOULD reply with DNS rcode REFUSED.
+If the resolver by policy does not respond to requests that are lacking ECID of the appropriate ECID-DOMAIN, it SHOULD reply with DNS rcode REFUSED.

+# Example

+The current use of option 26946 by Umbrella encodes 64 bits of device identification following the 7 octet string "OpenDNS".
+To use the ECDI option they would instead use an ECDI-DOMAIN such as eui64.umbrella.com followed by the 64 bit identifier.
+Similarly, to also add the IP address they currently send with option 20292 they would use something like ip4.umbrella.com or ip6.umbrella.com and the corresponding IPv4 or IPv6 address.

 # NAT Considerations